Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Create and save a map/README.md

 ##How to use the sample

 On opening the sample you get to choose the layers for your map.
 You can choose a basemap and optionally one or more operational layers.
 Tapping on `Done` button should display a map with those layers added.
 You can tap on the `New` button to start over or the `Save` button to save the map to your portal.
-You will be required to login and provide a title, tags and description (optional) for the map.
+You will be required to login and provide a title, tags and description for the map.

 ![](image1.png)
 ![](image2.png)